MarcCollado/enron/README.md

 The data definitely has a lot of NaNs, the most concerning features are `Loan advances`, `Director fees` and `Restricted stock deferred`, which have more than 85% of their values missing.

-At this point no data won't be discarded, waiting until further Feature Selection to spot the most influential features.
+At this point no data will be discarded, waiting until further Feature Selection to spot the most influential features.
 Despite, for the financial features, one way to interpret the NaNs is that they are equivalent to a zero.

 There is a case to be made that if an employee did not receive restricted stock, the value could be zero.
 On top of that, this hypothesis is also supported by the `insider-pay.pdf`, that can be found in the `misc` folder, in how the totals are calculated.